Unstructured-IO/unstructured/docs/source/getting_started.rst

 directory in the ``unstructured`` repo.

-Before running the code in this make sure you've installed the ``unstructured`` library and all dependencies using the instructions in the quick start section.
+Before running the code in this make sure you've installed the ``unstructured`` library and all dependencies using the instructions in the **Quick Start** section.

 #######################